babapooja/Sparkler/README.md

 Tkinter (library from Python) to implement the simple UI to allow end users to enter the keywords and hit a button to search for the files.
 BeautifulSoup to implement the crawler part to fetch the relevant data.
+Gensim to implement the Word2Vec feature for the project